 Topics include, keeping yourself safe, dealing with the emotions, understanding that it’s not your fault, believing in yourself, and learning that it’s ok to talk about what you have experienced.

 This program is a partnership of a variety of children’s and women’s service agencies.
 It is free of charge and funded by the Ontario Ministry of Community and Social Services.
-Meals, transportation to and from the group and child care are provided free of charge.
+Snacks are provided, financial assistance is available for transportation and child care.

 This group is also available for aboriginal caregivers and children according to traditional teachings and culture.